LightAndLight/snake-wrangling-talk/slides/cbc.md

 Rinse and repeat

 <div class="notes">
+I think this pattern is really cool for getting quick type-safety wins, but it becomes more unwieldy the more conditions you need to encode.

-It doesn't seem like a big deal in this instance, but there were more gotchas, some less intuitive than this one, and the real syntax tree was much bigger so the changes propagated across a lot more code.
+The real syntax tree was much bigger so the changes propagated across a lot more code.
 </div>

 ##